jurohd/jurohd.github.io/_pages/about.md

 Research Interest
 ======
 My research focuses on using randomized linear algebra(RandNLA) tools to quantifiably trade off accuracy with computation time.
 My work lies in obtaining low-rank approximations for ML models(e.g. Matrix completion, Tensor Decomposition).
-I am also curious about exploring whether these RandNLA techniques can be extended to the DL settings(e.g. Efficient Transformer).
+I am also curious about exploring the possibilities of leveraging these RandNLA techniques in Deep Learning settings(e.g. Low rank attention in Efficient Transformer).

 [Here](/cv/) is my CV.